Salamat (The Dawn song): Background and release

+Music video

+The song’s original music video features Atsushi Matsuura, who was then The Dawn’s guitarist.

+Composition and style

 Erwin Castillo calls it "an inspired collaboration among The Dawn, our writer Bonnie Melocoton, and our producers."
-The song's original music video features their new Japanese guitarist Atsushi Matsuura.

 David Gonzales of AllMusic commented: "It starts with a mysterious-sounding chord progression played on keyboards; a fiery guitar line explodes and the song becomes a fast-paced, tuneful outing, punctuated by spirited keyboard and guitar lines.
 The song also contains an interlude where a searing guitar solo is played over hard-edged guitar chords."